 Going through a financial crisis can be stressful and overwhelming, and sometimes filing bankruptcy is the only way to deal with your debts and get a fresh start.
 There are different types of bankruptcy in Oregon.
 No matter your financial situation, every kind of bankruptcy will offer you protection against creditors and debt collectors through the Automatic Stay.

 Dealing with debt can be overwhelming.
 If you need to protect yourself from relentless debt collectors and agencies, filing bankruptcy may be the best solution.
-Immediately after a bankruptcy is filed, the Automatic Stay will be imposed upon certain creditors who want to take action against you or your property.
-Our Portland bankruptcy attorneys can help you understand how bankruptcy works and how its Automatic Stay function can help you regain financial control.
-Call us at 503-694-4445 to schedule a consultation with an experienced Portland bankruptcy attorney.
+Immediately after a bankruptcy is filed, the automatic stay will be imposed upon certain creditors who want to take action against you or your property.
+Our Portland bankruptcy attorneys can help you understand how bankruptcy works and how its automatic stay function can help you regain financial control.
+Call us at 503-694-4445 to schedule a case evaluation with an experienced Portland bankruptcy attorney.

 What is an Automatic Stay?

 Once you file bankruptcy, you will get the privilege of using the automatic stay to prevent your creditors from harassing you or giving you excessive calls.
 Once the bankruptcy court issues it, it will immediately stop most cases against you and most debt collection initiatives being taken against you or your properties by a debt collector, collection agency, or government agency.
 This can sometimes compel debtors to file for bankruptcy because an automatic stay can temporarily, or sometimes even permanently, help with foreclosure, repossession, or wage garnishment.

 An automatic stay is triggered when a debtor files for bankruptcy under Section 362 of the United States Bankruptcy Code.
 The automatic stay applies to persons, businesses, and all Bankruptcy Code chapters.